bgaber/multi-cloud/README.md

 Goal
 ----
-My goal when I began this project was to design and build an image upload and recognition process using no less than three different cloud providers.
-In the end I achieved my goal.
+The goal of this project was to design and build an image upload and recognition process using no less than three different cloud providers.

 Outcome
 -------
-In completing this propject I was able to gain practical hands-on experience with cloud providers with whom I don't not normally work.
+In completing this project I was able to gain practical hands-on experience with cloud providers with whom I do not normally work.

 Main Steps
 ----------